vmware-tanzu/tanzu-cli/docs/full/README.md

 tanzu mission-control data-protection ... or tanzu k8s management-cluster ...
+or
+tanzu operations clustergroup ...
 ```

 Note that today, the CLI supports omitting the target for historical reasons,
 but this omission only applies to commands for the `k8s` target.
 (So `tanzu management-cluster ...` is a valid variant of the above example, but not
-`tanzu data-protection ...`).
-The CLI team is exploring making the 'assumed target'
-configurable.
+`tanzu data-protection ...` or `tanzu clustergroup`).

 Note also that until a plugin associated with a target is installed, the target in
 question will be hidden from the user.
 For example, if no `tmc`/`mission-control`